phip1611/generic-netlink-user-kernel-rust/README.md

 This repository consists of a Linux Kernel Module (**developed with Linux 5.4**), that is written in C, and three **independent** userland components, that all act as standalone binaries and talk to the kernel module via Netlink.
-This tutorial covers Netlink topics like **validation**, **error reporting** (NMLSG_ERROR responses) as well as **regular data transfer**.
+This tutorial covers Netlink topics like **validation**, **error reporting** (`NMLSG_ERROR` responses), dump calls (with `NMLSG_DONE` responses) as well as **regular data transfer**.
 The code is well and intensively documented, especially the kernel module.
 You can use this code as a starter template for own kernel modules with custom Generic Netlink families.

 The (standalone, independent) userland components are:
 1) a Rust program using [neli](https://crates.io/crate/neli) as abstraction/library for (Generic) Netlink